 - New pavement markings

-Pavement sealing is a cost-effective tool for extending the life of the pavement and helps to keep Bellevue’s roads in good condition.
-Similar to painting your home, sealing the pavement protects against the deteriorating effects of rain and sun.
+Pavement sealing is a cost-effective tool for extending the life of the pavement and helps to keep Bellevue's roads in good condition.
+Like painting your home, sealing the pavement protects against the deteriorating effects of rain and sun.
 Sealing is done before the pavement becomes extensively cracked or fails.
 The treatment is faster, less noisy, and provides a new wearing surface for a fraction of the cost of a traditional grind-and-overlay repaving project.

 Where are we working this week?

 The latest Pavement Preservation weekly update includes information about paving locations and approximate work dates.
+Work is weather dependent.

 Report a road hazard